Pueblo Bonito: Description

 The site indicates the Puebloans' comprehension of solar and lunar cycles; both of which are marked in the petroglyphs of the surrounding cliff area as well as in the architecture of Pueblo Bonito itself.

 Examination of pack rat middens revealed that at the time that Pueblo Bonito was built, Chaco Canyon and the surrounding areas were wooded by trees such as ponderosa pines.
 Evidence of such trees can be seen within the structure of Pueblo Bonito, such as the first-floor support beams.
 Scientists hypothesized that during the time when the pueblo was inhabited, the valley was cleared of almost all of the trees, to provide timber for construction and fuel.
 This tree removal, combined with a period of drought, led the water table in the valley to drop severely, making the land infertile.
 This explains why Pueblo Bonito was inhabited for only about 300 years and is a good example of the effect that deforestation can have on the local environment.
 The Ancestral Puebloans, no longer able to grow crops to sustain their population, had to move on.

-Beginning in 2004, the University of New Mexico started a campaign to reopen excavations of the great house in order to obtain new data.
-Major excavations of Chaco Canyon occurred during the late nineteenth and early twentieth centuries; for this reason, the nature of the incredible social transformation that developed in Chaco Canyon and its underlying causes remains poorly understood.

-A multi-year field study, centered in Pueblo Bonito, was launched to gather new information on the economic conditions of the Bonito phase.
-The ultimate goal of this recent fieldwork is to obtain data that will enable researchers to examine the development of great-house communities in respect to relationships between demographic change and economic productivity.

-Thus far, the team from the University of New Mexico has recovered and inventoried thousands of artifacts, including ceramics, animal bones, and stone fragments.
-As a result, the researchers have received a separate grant from the National Science Foundation to analyze more than 300,000 artifacts: the largest single-site artifact assemblage ever collected from Chaco.